marjanovich/marjanovich/README.md

 - 👋 Hi, I’m @marjanovich
-- 🙌 Welcome to my profle.
+- 🙌 Welcome to my profile.

 <!---
 marjanovich/marjanovich is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.